vectordotdev/vector/rfcs/2023-05-03-data-volume-metrics.md

 ### In scope

-- All event metrics within Vector need to emit the estimated JSON size of the event.
+- All volume event metrics within Vector need to emit the estimated JSON size of the event.
 With a consistent method for determining the size it will be easier to accurately compare data in vs data out.
+  - `component_received_event_bytes_total`
+  - `component_sent_event_bytes_total`
+  - `component_received_event_total`
+  - `component_sent_event_total`
 - The metrics sent by each sink needs to be tagged with the source id of the event so the route an event takes through Vector can be queried.
 - Each event needs to be labelled with a `service`.
-This is a new concept within Vector and represents the application that generated the log or metric.
+This is a new concept within Vector and represents the application that generated the log, metric or trace.
 - The service tag and source tag in the metrics needs to be opt in so customers that don't need the increased cardinality are unaffected.

 ### Out of scope

+- Separate metrics, `component_sent_bytes_total`  and `component_received_bytes_total`
-- A separate metric, `component_sent_bytes_total` that indicates network bytes sent by Vector is not considered here.
+  that indicate network bytes sent by Vector are not considered here.

 ## Pain